Car Window Repair for Automatic Windows in 4 Easy Steps

-Replacing a regulator assembly
+Car window repair: Replacing a regulator assembly on automatic windows

-So one of your power windows doesn’t work.
 Check the fuse first.
 If that’s good, the problem is either a bad switch or motor or a broken regulator (the device that actually lifts and lowers the glass).
-A shop will charge you at least a few hundred dollars to replace the motor/regulator, but you can do the job yourself in about four hours.
+What does window motor repair cost?
+A shop will charge you at least a few hundred dollars to replace the motor/regulator, but you can do a window regulator repair and power window repair yourself in about four hours.
 Regulators are available online or at auto parts stores.

-Start the repair by removing all the trim panel fasteners to access the switch for testing.
+Start the auto window repair by removing all the trim panel fasteners to access the switch for testing.
 Remove the trim panel and peel off the vapor barrier.
 A trim panel removal tool is inexpensive and saves you a lot of time.

 Reach into the door panel and disconnect the power connector to the window motor (wear leather gloves to protect against cuts).
 Connect the leads of your voltmeter to the two terminals on the connector.
 Turn the key to the “on” position and toggle the window switch up and down.
 If the switch is good, you’ll see the voltage reading change from plus-12 volts to minus-12 volts.
 That means the problem is the motor/regulator.
 If your meter doesn’t display those readings, you’ve got a bad switch or a broken power or ground wire.
 Download an electrical diagram and check the power and ground wires leading to the switch to isolate the problem.

-Replace the entire regulator assembly, not just the motor.
+For proper window motor replacement, you’ll need to replace the entire regulator assembly, not just the motor.
 Start by removing the window-to-regulator bolts (have someone hold the glass while you do this).

 Then remove the glass by tilting it away from the door and lifting it out.
 Next, remove the regulator bolts or rivets (drill them out and snake the old regulator out through one of the door panel openings.
 Reverse the procedure to install the new regulator.
 Bolt the regulator in place and then reinstall the motor and window switch electrical connectors and the window glass.
 Test the window for proper operation.
 If the glass binds, you may have to loosen the bolts and make minor adjustments to the regulator.
 Then tighten everything and replace the vapor barrier and trim panel.